wayne931121/smoothvmd-colab/README.md

 # License

-All code except .ipynb file is MIT license
+All code except .ipynb file is licensed under MIT license

-The .ipynb file is Attribution 4.0 International (CC-BY-4.0)
+The .ipynb file is licensed under Attribution 4.0 International (CC-BY-4.0)